Arctic World Archive: GitHub Archive Program

-In November 2019, GitHub (which was acquired by Microsoft in 2018) announced that all of its public open source code would be archived in a code vault at the Arctic World Archive, as part of its GitHub Archive Program.
+In November 2019, GitHub announced that all of its public open source code would be archived in a code vault at the Arctic World Archive, as part of its GitHub Archive Program.

 In July 2020, the 21-terabyte February site archive was stored at the AWA.
 The data is stored on 186 film reels measuring 1 km long, covered in code stored as matrix (2D) barcode (Boxing barcode), which store data very densely (each of the 200 platters of data carry 120 gigabytes).
 The amount of code stored has been described thus: "If someone who types at about 60 words a minute sat down and tried to fill up all that space, it would take 111,300 years".
-The first reel holds the code of both the Linux and Android operating systems, plus that of 6,000 other major open source applications.
+The first reel holds the code for the Linux kernel and the Android operating system, plus that of 6,000 other major open source applications.

 Further to the general guide to the vault, the "Tech Tree" details software development, programming languages and other information about computer programming.
 The Guide and the Tech Tree are written in a collaborative process as a public Git repository.

 GitHub's Arctic Cold Vault is a "cold layer" of archiving.
 The "hot" (accessible online repositories) and "warm" (e.g. Internet Archive) layers of GitHub's code archives both have the weakness of being founded upon electronics.
 It is an incomplete but more secure snapshot of data, with archiving intended at five-year intervals.